Rayanworkout/MinimalistWebServer/README.md

 _This project is currently under development._

-The Minimalist Web Server is a lightweight Python-based web server utilizing the socket module.
+This project is a lightweight Python-based web server utilizing the socket module.
 While simplistic, it offers the functionality to serve static files.
-This project is intended for educational purposes rather than production use.
+It is intended for educational purposes rather than production use.

 ![default page ](default_page.png)